 Utilize first-party data that is available to you

-Link your Google Analytics account with your AdWords account if you haven’t already.
+Link your Google Analytics account with your Google Ads account if you haven’t already.
 By doing this, you can create retargeting lists or exclude users who have spent ‘X’ amount of time on your site.
 After reviewing the analytics of your site, you’re able to pinpoint users who have expressed significant interest in what you are offering.

 Don’t be spammy, be strategic